 Name must correspond with correct SSN.
 If the payee does not have a valid SSN, please indicate so.
 Do not use an employer identification number (EIN) on this form.

 Full-time federal employee: May be restricted from consultant fee payments from federal funds.

 Primarily a UI student or University of Iowa employee: Generally, students, current employees, and those employed in the previous calendar year are excluded from being paid as independent contractors (consultants) by the arms-length-transaction or continuing-relationship rules.

 Relative of the project director: May constitute a conflict of interest.
-Please refer to Conflicts of Commitment and Interest, Operations Manual.
+Please refer to Conflicts of Commitment and Interest, Policy Manual.